sqrt-ch/sqrtRADIO/README.md

 ---

-## 🎙️ Play Any Radio Stream — HLS, Icecast, MP3, and More
+## 🎙️ M3U Playlist Player — HLS, Icecast, MP3, and More

 sqrtRADIO is a Python-based M3U playlist radio player with advanced timeshift capabilities for DVR (Digital Video Recording) streams and Icecast/HTTP radio stations.
 It replicates the functionality of [m3u.js](https://www.sqrt.ch/Radio/m3u) with a full-featured GUI.